Apple to Unveil High-End AirPods, Over-Ear Headphones For 2019

 In 2012, Apple declared itself one of the largest shippers of audio speakers because of the earbuds that come bundled with its devices and the built-in speakers in iPhones, Macs and iPads.
 Two years later, Apple bought headphone maker and streaming-music company Beats for $3 billion, its largest acquisition.
 An in-house audio-product team is run by Gary Geaves, formerly an engineer from B&W Group Ltd., a maker of speaker systems and headphones.

-Apple is shaking up its supply chain in preparation for the latest audio products, expanding a partnership with iPhone manufacturer Foxconn Technology Group and lessening its reliance on smaller hardware maker Inventec Corp., the people said.
+Apple is shaking up its supply chain in preparation for the latest audio products, expanding a partnership with iPhone manufacturer Foxconn Technology Group and decreasing its reliance on smaller hardware maker Inventec Corp., the people said.

 Apple plans to ramp up AirPods production by working with Foxconn, people familiar with the arrangement said.
-Thus far, it has mostly worked with Inventec, but builds about 30 percent of the units with Luxshare Precision Industry Co.
+So far, it has mostly worked with Inventec, but builds about 30 percent of the units with Luxshare Precision Industry Co.
 When the earbuds first came out in 2016, they were delayed, and there was limited supply after the product finally went on sale.
+A Foxconn press official declined to comment.

 Apple’s latest music-focused device, the HomePod, was also delayed, and has seen sluggish sales so far -- although reviewers praised the sound quality.
 It was originally built with Inventec, but Apple has since expanded production to Foxconn.
 Apple is working on a new version of the HomePod for as early as next year, and it could switch production away from Inventec for the latest model, according to people familiar with the relationship.